glitchjsy/data-fetcher/README.md

 Fetches parking space information and then:
   1. Saves the data in redis
   2. Stores basic information in mysql to allow tracking available spaces over time

+* **Customer & Local Services Queue Times**
+Fetches queue information for C&LS and saves the data in redis and MySQL for tracking over time.